ModernRonin/FluentArgumentParser/README.md

 - last not least, you can always take a look at the [demo tests](ModernRonin.FluentArgumentParser.Tests/Demo)

 ## Contributing
 If you want to contribute, you are more than welcome.
-Clone the repository, do your work on a separate branch than main, and create a pull request once you feel comfortable enough to have your changes reviewed.
+Fork the repository, make your desired changes, and create a pull request into the source repository default branch (you can read more about the fork and pull model [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models))

 ### .NET version
 The solution requires .NET 6.x SDK installed on your machine.